mtonosaki/tCam/README.md

 # tCam
-A very simple iOS Camera without recording feature (Just send to Apple TV)
+Only for sending camera image to Apple TV.
+A very simple iOS camera.
+No recording function.

 ![](https://aqtono.com/tomarika/tcam/tCamIcon.png)